 exhibition, The Broadside of a Yarn

 was posted as a grid of A3-sized square maps at Inspace gallery, and freely distributed as broadside-sized sheet.
-The images to the right (click to enlarge) offer a sense of the cartographic space of The Broadside of a Yarn
+The images to the right of this text are intended to offer a sense of the cartographic space of The Broadside of a Yarn

 Like the printed broadside ballads of old, the public posting of The Broadside of a Yarn

 signified that it was intended to be performed.
-Embedded within the highly visual cartographic space of this printed map are QR codes which link mobile devices to computer-generated narrative dialogues.
-These digital texts may serve as scripts for poli-vocal performances.
-They may propose imprecise and possibly impossible walking routes through the city.
-Or they may suggest a journey of another kind, a pervasive performative wander through a sea of stories.
-The Broadside of a Yarn
+Embedded within the highly visual cartographic space of this printed map are QR codes which link mobile devices to computer-generated narrative dialogues intended to serve as scripts for poly-vocal performances.

 A poli-vocal performance based on The Broadside of a Yarn